 The notices contain information on where to look for ISS in the night sky.
 Just note where the sun sets and you can easily find the direction where the station will appear (for example, in the southwest or in the northwest).
 The height at which the station will appear is given in degrees.
 Just remember that 90 degrees is directly over your head.
 Any number less than 90 degrees will mean that the station will appear somewhere between the horizon and the 90 degree mark.
 The station is so bright that it is really hard to miss if you’re looking in the correct direction.
 Alternatively, you can stretch out your fist at arm’s length toward the horizon, which is equivalent to about 10 degrees.
 Then, just use the appropriate number of fist-lengths to find the location marker, e.g., four fist-lengths from the horizon would be equivalent to about 40 degrees.

 NASA’s Spot the Station program is great.
 I’ve seen the station fly over many times now, and it’s a pretty amazing experience.

-The first module of the ISS was launched into space in 1998 and the initial construction of the station took about two years to complete.
+The first module of ISS was launched into space in 1998 and the initial construction of the station took about two years to complete.
 Human occupation of the station began on November 2, 2000.
-Since that time, the ISS has been continuously occupied.
-The ISS serves as both an orbiting laboratory and a port for international spacecraft.
-The primary partnering countries involved in operating the ISS include the United States, Canada, Europe, Japan and Russia.
+Since that time, ISS has been continuously occupied.
+ISS serves as both an orbiting laboratory and a port for international spacecraft.
+The primary partnering countries involved in operating ISS include the United States, Canada, Japan, several European countries and Russia.

 Deanna Conners is an Environmental Scientist who holds a Ph.D. in Toxicology and an M.S. in Environmental Studies.
 Her interest in toxicology stems from having grown up near the Love Canal Superfund Site in New York.
 Her current work is to provide high-quality scientific information to the public and decision-makers and to help build cross-disciplinary partnerships that help solve environmental problems.
 She writes about Earth science and nature conservation for EarthSky.